UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

         git push --set-upstream origin develop

-Hmm -- "fatal" -- I don't like the look of that!
+Hmm -- **fatal** -- I don't like the look of that!
 But it's pretty simple, really. git is telling you that it doesn't know where to push the code to -- your gitHub version of the repo doesn't have a develop branch.
 But it tells you want to do to create that branch on gitHub (origin), so do that:

 ::